 Thankfully, H&R Block is above shenanigans like that.

-Online Assist: If you would like a real CPA or EA to review your “free” return through H&R Block Online Assist, you will have to pay $39.99 for federal review (state is free!).
+Online Assist: If you would like a tax expert to review your “free” return through H&R Block Online Assist, you will have to pay an additional fee.

 Which Returns Qualify?